dnstapir/pop/README.md

   - __MQTT__: DNS TAPIR Core Analyser sends out rapid updates for small numbers of names via an MQTT message bus infrastructure.
   - __DAWG__: Directed Acyclic Word Graphs are extremely compact data structures.
-    TEM is able to mmap very large lists in DAWG format which is used for large whitelists.
+    TEM is able to mmap very large lists in DAWG format which is used for large allowlists.
   - __CSV Files__: Text files on local disk, either with just domain names, or in CSV format are supported.
   - __HTTPS__: To bootstrap an intelligence feed that only distributes deltas